Use Bridge to delete a row on a condition

 Set up the Delete Row module

-In this workflow, the Delete Row module is deleting the row that triggered the workflow.
+In this workflow, the Delete Row module deletes the row that triggered the workflow.
 If you set up the Get Row module for this workflow, you can use the same references again in their respective fields.

 1. In the Sheet field, paste the runtime reference for the sheet ID